 Mind Body Healing

 Epigenetics is another aspect of explaining why some people get sick.
 Some people are just wired to be more susceptible to illness.
 My mother and grandmother are a perfect example of this.
 Same genetics, different outcomes.
-We are starting to be able to test for some of this.
+We are starting to be able to test for some of this, though not using genetic tests.

 Many of my patients complain of always feeling sick to their stomach.
 They are queasy particularly in the morning.
 This is where things start to get interesting.
 Does the physical symptom arise from a physical or mental imbalance?
 Sometimes they are one and the same.